pmorie/geard/contrib/demo/instructions.md

         parks-db-1
         parks-lb-1

-The setup script pauses in a couple of places due to it's use of gear deploy --with.
+The setup script pauses in a couple of places due to it's use of `gear deploy --with`.
 This is because it tries to contact containers parks-backend-{2,3} that are not running.
 Eventually this times out.
 You will see some Error messages indicating the timeouts.

-You could `gear deploy ./contrib/demo/deploy_parks_map.json localhost` manually but be sure to examine the setup.sh script and run the long switchns step that populates the database with park locations.
+You could manually `sudo gear deploy ./contrib/demo/deploy_parks_map.json localhost`, but be sure to examine the `contrib/demo/setup.sh` script and run the long `switchns` step that populates the database with park locations.

-The setup script will leave `parks-backend-{2,3}` stopped, to be started for scale-up during the demo.
+The `setup.sh` script will leave `parks-backend-{2,3}` stopped, to be started later for scale-up during the demo.
 Once the script has run, you should be able to hit the demo from your host in a browser at: `http://localhost:14000`